 !
 For example let's say it's the holidays and you had a fight with a loved one a while back and haven't spoken since.
 You can push a thought like "I miss you #reunite

 " that lasts one week.
-If your loved one happens to push a thought with the same hashtag then you get each other's message.
+If the other person happens to push a thought with the same hashtag then you get each other's message.
 If not, nothing happens.
 To improve the chance of a match Thoughter can send a hint

 to your loved one that someone